Lcdemi/IIS-Reverse-Shell/README.md

-# IIS-Reverse-Shell
+# Mirage

 ## Overview
-IIS-Reverse-Shell is a Red Team operational toolkit for Windows environments that deploys and manages compromised IIS servers for offensive operations.
+Mirage is a Red Team operational toolkit for Windows environments that deploys and manages compromised IIS servers for offensive operations.
 The toolkit allows operators to establish and maintain access through remote code execution, reverse shells, privilege escalation, and persistence mechanisms.
 It includes:

 - **Ansible Playbooks**: Automate the deployment and configuration of IIS servers across multiple targets
 - **PHP Scripts**: Facilitate reverse shell functionality and SYSTEM privilege escalation